 The spicy tang from Louisiana style hot sauce it enough to cause involuntary mouth-watering.
 (Admit it, you just salivated!)
 The crunch that comes from perfectly roasted cauliflower is only complimented by a soft breading from healthy grain containing whole wheat pastry flour.
 These guilt-free wing-substitutes are healthy enough to be a side dish to NYC style (un-fried) Fried Chicken or a nice grilled steak, but crave-able enough that I’ve been known to eat them as an entree.

 To be honest, I’ve never understood the infatuation with “wings”.
 Buffalo wings are down right frustrating to me.
-They have very little meat, make a huge mess on your hands, and are often to spicy to taste anything other than heat.
+They have very little meat, make a huge mess on your hands, and are often too spicy to taste anything other than heat.
 Now don’t get me wrong, this isn’t a knock on junk food.
-A need for total “healthy eating” isn’t the true reason for my aversion.
-I love bar food as much as the next hockey loving gal, but buffalo wings… not so much.
+A need for total “healthy eating” isn’t the reason for my aversion.
+I dig bar food as much as the next hockey loving gal, but buffalo wings… not so much.